Chia-Network/drplotter/README.md

 ### System with Existing Chia Harvester

 > [!IMPORTANT]
-> Chia Network recently released new harvesters that break changes in config.yaml files.
+> Chia Network recently released new update 2.2.x that breaks changes in the harvester<->farmer protocol and config.yaml files.
 If you have trouble with this section on an existing chia harvester, remove your ~/.chia/ directory and setup again using drchia init instead as explained in the next section.

 If you already have a chia setup for your system, you can simply run: